Mikaela/mikaela.github.io/blog/_posts/2019-07-11-android-private-dns-in-practice.md

     to Cisco/OpenDNS without realizing that the DoT requirement dropped them out already) that I haven't yet encountered
   * [FAQ](https://quad9.net/faq/)
-  * supports DNS over HTTPS (for Firefox which at the time of typing requires DoH for ESNI support)
+  * supports DNS over HTTPS (I need it for Firefox which at the time of typing requires DoH for ESNI support)
-  * has a node in Finland
+  * has a node in Finland (see TREX under regional providers)
-  * I have heard that they plan a network map (Adguard on the bottom has it)
+  * I have heard that they plan a network map (Adguard on the bottom has it) and I hope to see it soon, because I would have no idea they have a node in Finland without knowing about TREX and having performed DNS leak test (see TREX under regional providers for more details on both).
 * Cloudflare
   * for-profit company
   * too big for my taste and possibly getting even bigger if Firefox starts